 Nature has provided us with valuable resources and sustained our business throughout the years.
 We have a responsibility to past and future generations to do everything we can to protect the environment and to preserve biodiversity.
 We take this responsibility seriously as we combat throwaway culture and develop sustainable ways to use, reuse and recycle raw materials.

 We have conducted a preliminary assessment of biodiversity risks and opportunities in our operations.
-We took note of the ecosystem services we use and evaluated how to impact them.
-As an example, in production services we use raw materials and energy.
-Through careful raw material selection and improved energy efficiency, we can have a positive impact on these areas.
-We will continue to build a robust understanding of the impact our business has on biodiversity, so that we can continue to improve our actions.
+In our assessment, we defined the kinds of ecosystem services we use and the impact we have on them.
+For example, in production services, we use raw materials and energy.
+We can minimize our negative impacts through raw material selection and energy efficiency.
+In the future, we will deepen our understanding between our business and biodiversity and further map the ecosystem services relevant for us.

 Fiskars Village forests